a-nom-ali/webchuck-mcp/docs/user-guide.md

 ## Basic Usage

-### Connecting to WebChucK
+### Starting WebChucK

 1. Launch the application
-2. Click the "Connect to WebChucK" button
+2. Click the "Start WebChucK" button
 3. Once connected, click "Connect to Server" to enable server features
 4. You can optionally set a session name for identification